How to Invest in Philippine Mutual Funds Online

 As I mentioned, you can buy mutual funds yourself via online brokers COL Financial and First Metro Securities.

-COL Financial offers mutual fund through its COL Fund Source.
+COL Financial offers mutual fund through its online platform COL Fund Source.

-You can choose from 20+ of mutual funds offered by the top 6 mutual fund companies in the Philippines with ZERO front-end fees.
+You can choose from 20+ of mutual funds offered by the top 6 mutual fund companies in the Philippines and buy(invest in) them with ZERO front-end fees.